You have applied for a job in Switzerland and are wondering what you have to do to live in Switzerland.

 Certificate of departure from the country of origin of the move (may be requested by Swiss customs) | ![]() |

-After finding an accommodation, informing the authorities of your arrival, you will need to subscribe to banking, phone, internet and media services; payment for these services can be made by:
+After finding an accommodation, informing the authorities of your arrival, you will need to subscribe to banking, telephone, Internet and media services; payment for these services can be made by:

 - Bank card